mmterpstra/molgenis-c5-TumorNormal/README.md

  - EasyBuild
  - Molgenis-Compute
  - All the other software: installs using Easybuild.
- - Slurm sheduler / localhost
+ - Slurm sheduler or large enough machine to run locally perferably ~30g mem & ~1t storage and 8 cpu's

 Running
 -------